IC West's Lane commits to juco hoops power Indian Hills

-Iowa City West multisport athlete Devontae Lane has committed to play basketball at Indian Hills in Oskaloosa.
+Iowa City West multisport athlete Devontae Lane has committed to play basketball at Indian Hills in Ottumwa.

 Lane made his announcement via Twitter late Thursday night.